-The Corporation has successfully completed the first phase of a multi-phase Open Pit drilling program through completion of the final six drill holes.
+The Corporation has successfully completed the first phase of a multi-phase Open Pit drilling program.
 The holes were drilled in the North and South deposits as well as the Connector zone.
 All holes have been successful in intersecting copper mineralisation.
 The program was designed to expand open mineralisation and convert material currently classified as waste, into measured or indicated categories.
 Twenty five holes were completed and four holes pre-collared for a total of 36,400 feet (11,100 meters).